Is Secondary Glazing Any Good? Yes – Here’s Why!

 Installing secondary glazing brings warmth to chilly properties.
 The installation of a secondary panel creates an airtight barrier between the interior of your home and the cold outside air – keeping the warmth in and the cold out.

 Secondary glazing can see your thermal efficiency shoot up by 60%, lowering your heating bills and your carbon footprint.
+At a time when fuel prices are skyrocketing, an efficient home is a must.
 Plus, there’s the additional option of enhancing the thermal insulation with energy-efficient Pilkington K or Low E glazing.

 Secondary glazing keeps your home quiet